On the Control of Fork-Join Networks: APPENDIX

 \section{APPENDIX}

 The appendix is organized into three sections: \ref{light_traffic_conv_rate_proof}, \ref{standard_results}, and \ref{detailed_numerical_results}.
-Section \ref{light_traffic_conv_rate_proof} derives the convergence rate to $\bm{0}$ of the diffusion scaled queue length process in a $GI/GI/1$ queue in light traffic, which is used in the weak convergence proof in the main body (the proof of Proposition \ref{light_traffic_conv_rate_lemma}).
+Section \ref{light_traffic_conv_rate_proof} derives the convergence rate of the queue length process in a light traffic $GI/GI/1$ queue, which is used in the weak convergence proof in the main body (the proof of Proposition \ref{light_traffic_conv_rate_lemma}).
 Section \ref{standard_results} presents the proofs of all results in the paper with standard methodology.
 Section \ref{detailed_numerical_results} provides the detailed results of all simulation experiments mentioned in Section \ref{numerical_analyses}.